manyducksco/borf/README.md

-# Frameworke
+# Borf

-This is a monorepo for Frameworke, a full stack JS framework.
+This is a monorepo for Borf, a full stack JS framework.
 It is managed using [lerna](https://lerna.js.org/).

 ## Framework Goals

+- Be fully featured for modern web apps (components, routing, logging, error handling, state management, HTTP client)
 - Be relatively lightweight on the front-end (<30kb gzipped)
-- Support common needs without relying on third party libraries (routing, state management, unit testing, logging)

 ## Core Packages

-- [`@frameworke/fronte`](./packages/fronte/README.md): Front-end framework which runs in the browser.
-Create single page apps that run in the browser.
+- [`@borf/browser`](./packages/browser/README.md): Front-end framework which runs in the browser.
-- [`@frameworke/backe`](./packages/backe/README.md): Back-end framework which runs on the server.
-Create APIs or server-rendered pages.
+- [`@borf/server`](./packages/server/README.md): Back-end framework which runs on the server.

 ## Utility Packages

-- [`@frameworke/builde`](./packages/builde/README.md): Build-system-in-a-box for Frameworke projects.
+- [`@borf/build`](./packages/build/README.md): Build-system-in-a-box for Borf projects.
-- [`@frameworke/inspecte`](./packages/inspecte/README.md): Visual testing and development environment for `@frameworke/fronte` components.
+- [`@borf/inspect`](./packages/inspect/README.md): Visual testing and development environment for `@borf/browser` components.
-- [`@frameworke/bedrocke`](./packages/bedrocke/README.md): A supplement to the JS standard library, with useful building block types for all JS code (not just Frameworke).
+- [`@borf/bedrock`](./packages/bedrock/README.md): A supplement to the JS standard library, with useful building block types for all JS code (not just Borf).

 ## Resources